stanwith/de-hiring-take-home/README.md

 **Link scope**: Only Wikipedia article links (`plnamespace=0`) are followed.
 External links, file links, and category links are excluded since they don't represent Wikipedia article relationships.

-**Disambiguation pages**: Pages flagged as disambiguation by the MediaWiki API are fetched and stored, but their links are not followed — following disambiguation links would fan out to unrelated topic areas.
+**Disambiguation pages**: Pages flagged as disambiguation by the MediaWiki API are fetched and stored, but their links are not followed.
+Following disambiguation links would fan out to unrelated topic areas.

 **Configurable crawl limits**: The Toronto article contains ~1,500+ internal links.
 Following all of them to depth 2 would be tens of thousands of pages.
-The defaults (50 at depth 1, 10 per depth-2 page) give a ~550-page crawl in ~9 minutes at 1 req/s — enough to demonstrate the pipeline at a reasonable scale.
+The defaults (50 at depth 1, 10 per depth-2 page) give a ~550-page crawl in ~9 minutes at 1 req/sec, which should be enough to demonstrate the pipeline at a reasonable scale.

 **Staging → Production separation**: All extracted data lands in staging first, regardless of quality.
 The transformer then validates and annotates each row.
 Only rows that pass all validation checks are promoted to the production tables.
 This makes the pipeline re-runnable without data loss: failed rows stay in staging with error messages for debugging.